phplaw/magento_tips_tricks/README.md

-Magento Tips and Tricks for Deverlopment
+Magento Development Tips and Tricks
 ===================

 All Tips &amp; Tricks about Magento Development